 I like the Oh the Places You’ll Go!, Hardcover Deluxe version which comes with a hardcover case.
 That way I can throw it in my son’s backpack every year to send to his teacher to sign without worrying about the cover getting damaged.
 There is also a graduation keepsake edition that has many extra spots for writing notes or memories.
 See more ideas for keepsake books below.

 What an amazing graduation gift — the journey of your child through their school years as seen through the eyes of their teachers.

-5. Keepsake Books for Graduation — From Parents/Grandparents
+5. Write in Keepsake Books for Graduation — From Parents/Grandparents

 When I heard of the idea for the graduation keepsake book my husband and I went to the bookstore over lunch one day and looked at the display of “graduation keepsake” books.
 We couldn’t decide!
 I ended up buying two.
 When we re-read them, we realized one made more sense to be from teachers and the other made more sense coming from us.